Lesterpaintstheworld/aider/website/docs/benchmarks.md

 is a real challenge with the `whole` format.
-The GPT-3.5 models are quite responsive, and can stream back entire files at reasonable speed. aider_nova displays a progress bar and live diffs of the files as they stream in, which helps pass the time.
+The GPT-3.5 models are quite responsive, and can stream back entire files at reasonable speed. aider displays a progress bar and live diffs of the files as they stream in, which helps pass the time.